autopticio/catalog/README.md

 - returns: aggregate[] collection
 - use:
 	- compute the number of data points `count("$cpu_utilization")`
 ---
+#### diff
+Computes the difference between every data point in two time series.
+The resutling time series can contain positive or negative values based on the differential result.
+- parameters: 2 time series variables
+- returns: 1 time series
+- use:
+	- compute the the percent difference `diff("$cpu_today; $cpu_yesterday; percent")`
+	- compute the the absolute difference `diff("$cpu_today; $cpu_yesterday; numeric")`
+---
 #### head
 Selects the first set of data points from a time series variable.